scionproto-contrib/jpan/README.md

 - You can use JPAN stand-alone (without local SCION installation), however it must listen on port 30041 for incoming SCION packets because SCION routers currently will forward data only to that port.
-- If you are contacting an endhost within your own AS, and the endhost uses a dispatcher, then you must set the flag `ScionDatagramChannel.configureRemoteDispatcher(true)`.
+- ~~If you are contacting an endhost within your own AS, and the endhost uses a dispatcher, then you must set the flag `ScionDatagramChannel.configureRemoteDispatcher(true)`.
 This ensure that the outgoing packet is sent to port 30041 on the remote machine.
-The flag has no effect on traffic sent to a remote AS.
+The flag has no effect on traffic sent to a remote AS.~~
+  JPAN uses the topo file's port range to detect which parts need to be mapped to 30041.
 - If you need a local SCION installation on your machine (Go implementation), consider using the dispatch-off branch/PR.
 - When you need to run a local system with dispatcher, you can try to use port forwarding